HarvestMondello/Colorado-climbing-route-analysis/README.md

 Created by Harvest Mondello.
 You’re welcome to use this project for **personal** or **educational** purposes!
 Feel free to explore, adapt, and learn from the code and visuals. **Commercial use isn’t permitted** without permission.
 See [LICENSE.md](https://github.com/HarvestMondello/Colorado-climbing-route-analysis/blob/main/LICENSE.MD) for full details and contact info.

+## Code Style
+All Python code in this repository follows **Google-style Python docstrings**.
+See [DOCS_CONVENTIONS.md]https://github.com/HarvestMondello/Colorado-climbing-route-analysis/blob/main/(DOCS_CONVENTIONS.md) for details and examples.